By midnight Friday upload the story submission document to the Forum section of our Sakai page.

-- Establish professionally oriented accounts on Twitter, Facebook (create a professional page instead of using your personal page), Instagram, Snapchat, LinkedIn, and YouTube or Vimeo.
+- Establish professionally oriented accounts on Twitter, Facebook (create a professional page instead of using your personal page), Instagram, Snapchat, LinkedIn, and YouTube.
 In addition to apps for the previously mentioned sites, download apps for Hootsuite, Videolicious, iMovie, Adobe Spark Post, and Adobe Spark Video.

 - Complete the set-up of your website.
 For branding purposes, remember to keep your website domain and social media handles as close to your name as possible.

 - Finalize your short bio for social media profiles and a longer one for your website and LinkedIn page.
 Ensure that your profile photo, short bio for social media, and longer bio are consistent across all platforms.